 Update: Millennium Park is open with some restrictions and social distancing measures.
-The park will be open from 8 a.m. to 9 p.m., for groups of 10 or fewer wearing face masks.
-Visitors may enter at Michigan Avenue and Madison Street and exit at Michigan and Washington Street.
+The park will be open daily from 8 a.m. to 9 p.m. for groups wearing face masks and practicing social distancing.
+Visitors may enter and exit at Michigan Avenue/Washington Street, Michigan Avenue/Madison Street, and Randolph Street/North Promenade.

 Millennium Park is more than an attraction — it’s an expression of the Chicago experience.
 The lakefront campus, located in the heart of downtown Chicago, is home to the iconic Cloud Gate statue (aka “The Bean”), interactive fountains, tranquil gardens, free events, public art, skating rinks, rock climbing, and plenty of green space.
 Come explore everything Millennium Park has to offer.